ercjns/jn2024/index.markdown

 Once again, welcome to the Pacific Northwest, and we hope you enjoy your time in this special terrain!

+### Contact Information

+Looking for answers to general JN2024 questions or questions on coming to Washington?
+Want to connect with a welcoming contact upon arrival to the venues?
+**Contact our ambassadors at JN2024Ambassadors@CascadeOC.org**

+Looking for registration help, have start time requests or questions?
+**Ask our Registrar at kathy@forgrave.net**

+Need specific or technical assistance? **Event Directors can be reached at JN2024@CascadeOC.org**

 {% include youtube.html video="O_7u3pgmPLg" time=10 %}